 At Communities In Schools, case management is defined as a collaborative process to establish integrated student supports that can be provided for students and identify individual students to assess their needs and assets; create individualized student support plans; provide, monitor, and adjust service delivery; and evaluate student progress against set goals, all to increase the probability that each student will stay in school and achieve in life.

 The Success Coach, who serves as the case manager, designs a student support plan for each student and serves as a liaison between the family and school.
 Once risk factors and attributes are assessed and parents are contacted to discuss the plan, the student is referred for services.
 Most services are provided during school hours when students are not in core subjects.
-CIS currently provides an Action for Success program in five Brunswick County middle schools (Cedar Grove, Leland, Shallotte, South Brunswick, and Waccamaw Schools) that incorporates Success Coaches, community volunteers and club and business partnerships to support student achievement.
+CIS currently provides an Action for Success program in four Brunswick County middle schools as well as Waccamaw School and Supply Elementary School (Cedar Grove, Leland, Shallotte, South Brunswick, Waccamaw, and Supply Elementary Schools) that incorporates Success Coaches, community volunteers and club and business partnerships to support student achievement.

 Tier 1 Services are widely available interventions and supports designed to foster a positive school climate and address school-level risk factors.
 Possible examples of a Tier 1 Service may be a college and career fair or a school-wide kindness initiative.